objectiveSee/DRKonamiCode/README.md

 1. Drag DRKonamiGestureRecognizer.h and DRKonamiGestureRecognizer.m into your project
 2. Add the gesture recognizer to one of your app's UIViews using the following code.

-TIP 1: Practice actually doing the konami gesture with the sample app.
-Some people have a hard time figuring out who to actually get it going.
-TIP 2: DRKonamiGestureRecognizer.m has NSLog() statements disabled by default.
-You can enable them at the top of the file.

 ```objective-c
 - (void)addKonami
 {